Program Eligibility

 Pre-Operational Facilities

 “New” hydropower facilities that are not generating electricity at the time of their certification application (i.e., pre-operational facilities) may be eligible for consideration, provided that the Federal Energy Regulatory Commission (FERC) license or exemption, or similar authorization addressing environmental impacts, has been issued and that there are no pending appeals or litigation associated with that authorization.
 In such cases, the applicant must acknowledge that LIHI may suspend or revoke the certification should the impacts of the facility, once operational, cause non-compliance with the certification criteria.
-For such pre-operational certification, the certification term will begin when the new power plant begins generation.
-Applicants will be charged a fee premium for pre-operational certification (see Appendix C, LIHI Fee Schedule).
+For pre-operational certification, the LIHI Certification term will begin when the new facility begins generation; however annual compliance statements and related condition fees, if applicable, will be required during all years prior to commencement of operations as well as thereafter.
+Applicants may be charged a fee premium for pre-operational Certification (see Appendix C of the LIHI Handbook).

 Facilities Not Eligible for LIHI Certification